 Center Ice Arena

-Need a break from the heat?
+I don't know about you, but one of our favorite holiday season activities is ice skating!
 Center Ice Arena is offering public skating Tuesday through Sunday at reduced hours and capacity to encourage social distancing.
 All guests must wear masks and have their temperatures scanned before entering.

 The Sipping Plant